Neurodevelopmental and Behavioral Phenotyping Service

 Lisa Joseph, Ph.D.

-Lisa Joseph, Ph.D. is a licensed clinical psychologist in the Neurodevelopmental and Behavioral Phenotyping Service.
+Lisa Joseph, Ph.D. is a licensed clinical psychologist and serves as the director of the Neurodevelopmental and Behavioral Phenotyping Service.

 301-402-0973